sysdesign-code/dev-sec-ops-demo/README.md

 For `SENDGRID_API_KEY`, you will enter you API Key which will start with "SG.".
 If you haven't already, refer back to Pre-requisites section above, step 6 around how to create this key.

 6. After you've updated the cloud function environment variables, click "Next" and "Deploy" the updated function.
 This will take about 1-2 minutes.
 Once completed, the function will have a green check mark to validate its running.

+7. Repeat steps 4-6 from above for the other cloud function of `my-blog-operations`.

 ## <b>Step-by-Step instructions of testing and validating the GCP CI/CD piepline</b>